glowkeeper/Provenator/src/README.md

 # The FakeNews Application

-The source code here is for a prototype application for proving the origins of captured digital media.
+The source code here is for the prototype application **Provenator**, which proves the origins of captured digital media.
 It does so using cryptographic tools and blockchain technology.
-The academic paper that it is the motivation behind this project is [Fake News - a Technological Approach to Proving Provenance Using Blockchains](../docs/paper/FakeNews.md).
+The academic paper that it is the motivation behind this project is, **Fake News - a Technological Approach to Proving Provenance Using Blockchains**.

-To describe a digital resource, users of the application must do the following:
+To describe a digital resource, users of **Provenator** must do the following:

 1. Get a cryptographic hash of the digital media resource.
 2. Create metadata describing the digital resource.